 We personally prefer to use whole herbs for use in herbal preparations in which case we would use freshly ground milk thistle seed.
 Consuming the powder itself is thought to be more effective than making tea infusions.
 Straight seed powders or capsules are therefore most frequently used.

-Small amounts can be sprinkled onto meals and salads as well as blended into beverages or just plain water.
-They have a neutral flavor.
+Small amounts of powder can be sprinkled onto meals and salads as well as blended into beverages or just plain water.
+It has a neutral flavor.
 A tincture of the seeds is also another supplement option.